RoxMBaldwin/angular-inbox/README.md

 **Starring**

-*  - [ ] Users should be able to star and unstar a message.
+*  - [x] Users should be able to star and unstar a message.

- - [ ] When a user clicks the star next to a message
+ When a user clicks the star next to a message...
- - [ ] Then it should toggle whether the message is starred or not
- - [ ] For example if it was starred, and you clicked on it, it should be unstarred
+ - [x] Then it should toggle whether the message is starred or not *For example if it was starred, and you clicked on it, it should be unstarred*

 **Selecting Individual Messages**